-- 1) Students will receive an academic grade for each class they are enrolled in. - 2) Students are required to earn a minimum of two (2) quality points per semester for a total of four (4) quality points over the year in order to be promoted to the next grade level. - 3) Middle School student grades for each core class will fall into two grading buckets based upon the following criteria: - a) Minor: Classwork, Homework, Participation - b) Major: Tests, Quizzes, Essays, Labs, Projects - c) At the teacher's discretion, certain assignments may be placed in the opposite category - 4) Semester exams will also be added into the percentage to determine grade in Quarters 2 and 4. - a) For sixth grade students, exam grades will equal 25% of student's final grade for each course. - b) For seventh grade students, exam grades will equal 25% of the student's final grade for each course. - c) For eighth grade students, non-EOC exams will equal 25% of the student's final grade - d) All EOC's are 30% of semester grade - 5) Students who have not earned minimum quality points to be promoted may be at risk of participation in activities and/or end of year promotion celebrations.
+- 1) Students will receive an academic grade for each class they are enrolled in. - 2) Students are required to earn a minimum of two (2) quality points per semester for a total of four (4) quality points over the year in order to be promoted to the next grade level. - a) Note: Grading for high school courses differ than above please click HERE to view chart. - 3) Middle School student grades for each core class will fall into two grading buckets based upon the following criteria: - a) Minor: Classwork, Homework, Participation - b) Major: Tests, Quizzes, Essays, Labs, Projects - c) At the teacher's discretion, certain assignments may be placed in the opposite category - 4) Semester exams will also be added into the percentage to determine the semester grade. - a) For sixth grade students, exam grades will equal 25% of student's final grade for each course.

+- b) For seventh grade students, exam grades will equal 25% of the student's final grade for each course. - c) For eighth grade students, non-EOC exams will equal 25% of the student's final grade - d) All EOC's are 30% of semester grade - 5) Students who have not earned minimum quality points to be promoted may be at risk of participation in activities and/or end of year promotion celebrations.

 Lutz Preparatory Middle School Grading Scale

 Grades 6-8 Point Range Academic Progress Code Quality Point Range

-A 90-100 Outstanding 4 Quality Points
+А 90-100 Outstanding 4 Quality Points

 В 80-89 Above Average 3 Quality Points

 С 70-79 Average 2 Quality Points

 D 60-69 Lowest Acceptable Progress 1 Quality Points

 F 0-59 Failure 0 Quality Points

-I No Grade Incomplete 0 Quality Points
+No Grade Incomplete 0 Quality Points